When A Politician Says 'Fake News' And A Newspaper Threatens To Sue Back

 Bringing cases like this could ultimately backfire on the press because legal arguments made in such cases could later be used against them, said George Freeman, the executive director of the nonprofit Media Law Resource Center.

-"Then the next time you're arguing something is opinion to win your case, maybe the court will look at this case and say, 'No...' it's similar to this case where the judge decided it's a fact," Freeman said.
+"Then the next time you're arguing something is opinion to win your case, maybe the court will look at this case and say, 'No ...' it's similar to this case where the judge decided it's a fact," Freeman said.

 Freeman spent more than three decades as in-house counsel for The New York Times.
 The newspaper has a strict policy against filing libel claims against detractors on the principle that the press doesn't want to suppress the speech of others.